 Rick Snyderman Owner

 Rick Snyderman has been active in the American Studio Craft movement since 1972, joining his wife Ruth at that time in the operation of The Works Gallery, which she founded in 1965.
 In 1983, He formed Snyderman Gallery, which specialized in contemporary studio furniture and glass.
-In the 1990's, He moved Snyderman Gallery to the Old City section of Philadelphia - then a largely abandoned warehouse district, and helped create First Friday, an event that brought thousands of people once a month to that district, spawning the development of Old City as a vibrant residential, cultural and commercial area.
+In the 1990s, he moved Snyderman Gallery to the Old City section of Philadelphia - then a largely abandoned warehouse district - and helped create First Friday, an event that brought thousands of people once a month to that district, spawning the development of Old City as a vibrant residential, cultural and commercial area.
 Since 2004, he has served as an advisor to the Irish National Craft Council, developing marketplaces for Irish artists in the United States and the E.U.
-He is currently curating a solo exhibition for American jeweler Bruce Metcalf, scheduled to open at the National Craft Gallery of Ireland in May 2011.
+He curated a solo exhibition for American jeweler Bruce Metcalf at the National Craft Gallery of Ireland in May 2011.

 Ruth Snyderman Owner